 Since 1998, Swing Gang has been devoted to supporting and developing the Tampa Bay swing dance community, swing dance music and the enjoyment of retro culture.

-Swing Gang currently hosts weekly dances at the Zendah Grotto and produces workshops, competitions, dance, and concert events featuring regional, national and world famous talent.
+Swing Gang currently hosts and produces workshops, competitions, dance and concert events featuring regional, national and world famous talent.
 Swing Gang also partners with outside promoters and organizations producing annual community events and special projects.